godotengine/godot-docs/tutorials/io/saving_games.rst

 This gives us a dictionary with the style
-``{ "variable_name":that_variables_value }`` which will be useful when
+``{ "variable_name":that_variable_s_value }``, which will be useful when
 loading.

 Saving and reading data
 -----------------------

-As covered in the :ref:`doc_filesystem` tutorial, we'll need to open a file and write to it and then later read from it.
+As covered in the :ref:`doc_filesystem` tutorial, we'll need to open a file and write to it and then later, read from it.
 Now that we have a way to call our groups and get their relevant data, let's use to_json() to convert it into an easily stored string and store them in a file.
-Doing it this way ensures that each line is its own object so we have an easy way to pull the data out of the file as well.
+Doing it this way ensures that each line is its own object, so we have an easy way to pull the data out of the file as well.

 .. tabs::